jmanthony3/Archimedes/docs/class/engr-725-001-continuum-mechanics.md

 : Governing equation of state: e.g. defining relationship between stress and strain as in #ISV Theory

 *[ISV]: Internal State Variable

 ## Continuum Mechanics
 Based on the concept that there exists space between atoms at lower length scales, but this is summarized by some measurement of density wherein there are no gaps between atoms at the *continuum* length scale.
-This assumptions works well at this length scale, and not necessarily for lower length scales.
+This assumptions works well at this length scale, and not necessarily for lower length scales [^ContinuumReview].

+[^ContinuumReview]: For a short review, see the summary [Lecture 1](engr-741-001-inelasticity.md#lecture-1-a-review-of-continuum-mechanics) in *ENGR 741: Inelasticity*.

 Continuum Mechanics
 : A mathematical approach for describing the behavior of continuously distributed matter, subject to certain density requirements.